8 ways to save on insurance

 A higher excess – the amount you pay if you need to claim – will significantly lower your premiums.
 It could be more painful at claim time, but if it’s the difference between keeping or cancelling a policy, it would be easier to find the cost of the higher excess than paying to replace your uninsured belongings.
 Just don’t make it so high you wouldn’t be able to pay it, because that would mean you’d wasted money on premiums.

 Our website lets you compare insurance premiums to get a good idea of what insurers offer the best prices.
 It’s worth regularly spending some time comparing insurance, as you can often find big savings.
-For example, there was an annual price difference of more than $300 between the most expensive and cheapest contents insurance policies we looked at.
+Check out our guides for house and contents, travel, health and car insurance to get the lowdown on the types of insurance, and compare prices across providers.
+You can also visit Best and Worst insurers to find out which providers have the most satisfied customers.

 Ask your insurer if they’d give you a cheaper premium if you install an alarm or cameras.
 If you were considering it anyway, you might find the saving subsidises the cost of installation.